liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 git checkout -b <new_branch>
 ```

-Each new block of changes that belong in a pull request will need their own branch.
+Each new block of changes that belongs in a pull request will need its own branch.

 ## Minimal Setup